 By the end of this process, you'll have a better understanding of your obligations, risks, and opportunities, as well as a plan for improving internal procedures and controls.

-10 steps for performing a contract audit
+10 steps for performing an effective contract audit

 #2 Find the scope of the contract audit

-💡Pro tip: For scaling businesses, it makes the most sense to start small with batches (review by contract type) and apply the lessons learned to other clusters of contracts.
+For scaling businesses, it makes the most sense to start small with batches (review by contract type) and apply the lessons learned to other clusters of contracts.
 So, at the end of this exercise, you will have a rough count of the number of contracts and the category of contracts you'll audit.

-#3 Establish the appropriate timing
+#3 Establish appropriate timing

 Ideally, before deciding on the time to start the audit, study your current business priorities and ongoing projects.
-This process will aid you in estimating approximate duration for contract review.
+This process will aid you in estimating the approximate duration for contract review.